peterjc/thapbi-pict/docs/examples/recycled_water/primers.rst

 extend the *Phytophthora* FASTA sequences about 60bp (and accept many more non-*Phytophthora*), while treating the conserved 32bp fragment ``TTTCCGTAGGTGAACCTGCGGAAGGATCATTA`` as if it were part of the left primer will trim the start of the sequences.
+That will match the Redekar *et al.*
+(2019) analysis.

 The up-shot is by cropping about 32bp off the start, and adding about 60bp at the end, we will no longer get any matches against the default database